rupomehsan/laravel-realtime-product-show-with-pusher/README.md

 This will start the application at `http://127.0.0.1:8000/`.

-# A brief explanation of how Pusher is integrated and how real-time updates are handled.
+# Brief explanation of how Pusher is integrated and how real-time updates are handled.

 ```php
 return [